LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 That's a personal decision and may be affected by your ability to change prescriptions and get insurance coverage.
 The new connect-on-demand methods for Omnipod Bluetooth communications reduced the frequency of 203 faults for Atlas DASH pods.

-There is still an issue, in the v3.14.7 released code, for iPhone 16/17e users with Atlas DASH pods.
+There was still an issue, in a previous release, v3.14.7, for iPhone 16/17e users with Atlas DASH pods.

-* Note that this build resets the Pod Keep Alive setting, so you need to turn it back on again.
+* The v3.14.8 release provides much faster connection for iPhone 16/17e models with Atlas DASH pods

-The next release, coming soon, will provide a new connection method, nicknamed *eager-connect* is under test, that will handle iPhone 16/17e in a better manner.
-Final testing of this is in process.
+* If you use that combination, update to v3.14.8 as soon as possible

 ### How can I switch to Omnipod 5?